Tipping in Costa Rica

 Should I Tip In Colones or USD?

-In tourist areas, US dollars are widely used, but in the non-tourist areas where most Costa Rican guides, drivers and other workers live, dollars aren’t accepted.
+In tourist areas, US dollars are widely used, but in the non-tourist areas where most Costa Rican guides, drivers, and other workers live, dollars aren’t accepted.
 So I think it’s just a nice courtesy to tip in the local currency.

 If you only have dollars and want to tip, by all means, do not let that stop you!

-Tipping in Resturants: Special Case
+Tipping in Restaurants: Special Case

 Restaurants are an interesting case in Costa Rica as far as tipping.
-You do NOT need to tip in restaurants as the tip is added onto your bill automatically at the end of the meal as a service charge.
+You do NOT need to tip in restaurants as the tip is added to your bill automatically at the end of the meal as a service charge.

 You will find a 10% service fee and a 13% sales tax on each bill.
-If there is a place on the menu that says I.V.I. (impuestos de ventas incluidas) that means the tax is already added onto the final bill, but the service fee is not.
+If there is a place on the menu that says I.V.I. (impuestos de ventas incluídas) that means the tax is already added onto the final bill, but the service fee is not.

 If you feel the 10% service fee is not enough because your waiter was outstanding, you can leave cash on the table or give it to the waiter, but you will generally not have the option to add a tip to your credit card bill in a restaurant.

-Parking Lot attendants: “Wachiman”
+Parking Lot Attendants: “Wachiman”

 If you rent a car in Costa Rica you will obviously need to park it.
 In many parking lots across the country, there will be a man or woman with a bright orange vest who will approach you when you park.
 They also may try to help you park or tell you which spots are open in a given area.